- 2/3 cup sweetened condensed milk

-- 2-1/2 pounds dark chocolate candy coating, coarsely chopped, divided
+- 2-1/2 pounds dark chocolate candy coating, divided

 - 1 jar (16 ounces) maraschino cherries

-- In a large bowl, combine milk and corn syrup.
+- In a mixing bowl, combine milk and corn syrup.
 Gradually beat in confectioners' sugar (mixture will be stiff).
 Divide into two portions.

 - For peppermint patties, add the peppermint oil to one portion.
 Shape 1/2 teaspoonfuls into balls and flatten.
-In a microwave, melt 1 pound of candy coating, stir until smooth.
-With a slotted spoon, dip peppermint disks in coating; allow excess to drip off.
-Place on waxed paper to harden.
+In a microwave or heavy saucepan, melt 1 pound of candy coating, stirring often.
+With a slotted spoon, dip peppermint disks in coating; place on waxed paper to harden.
 Refrigerate in an airtight container.